cforcomputer/zcamp/README.md

 - Easily copy and paste your single discord webhook into the app.
 It's like a discord bot with zero setup!
 - Also use it as a normal killfeed for your corporation, just make you keep it running in a browser tab.

+### Save your filter settings as preset profiles to your account

+- Pick up where you left off, or save many profiles to rapidly change your presets to hunt for different things.

+###

+-